Yassinefahmi/Startup/README.md

 ````
 #### Now we can use the model for writing data to the table.
 In the controller we first want to create an instance of the User model.
-This instance represents a user that we want to write to the database.
+This instance will represent a user that we want to write to the database.

 We can do this by using function `registerColumn()`:
 ```php